PromptDefender/PromptDefender-Github/.github/copilot-instructions.md

 # Documentation

-Documentation should be updated and added to the README.md file as new features are developed.
+Documentation should be updated and added to the README.md file as new features are developed to describe them

 ## Coding Standards